-The book provides a comprehensive overview of the Domestic Violence Act 2018 with analysis of all measures contained in the act and procedural developments including new crimes of forced marriage and coercive control.
-It takes account of recent case law and is supplemented by appendices containing key forms, precedents and legislation.
+This title provides a comprehensive overview of the Domestic Violence Act 2018, with analysis of all measures contained in the Act and procedural developments including new crimes of forced marriage and coercive control.
+It also explores the related criminal legislation concerning victims of crime and other criminal legislation dealing with related offences.

 This title is included in Bloomsbury Professional's Irish Child and Family Law online service.